 In 2011, Ben-Ari was invited by America’s First Lady, Michelle Obama to the White House for a special performance and to be honored as a “Remarkable Woman” and in 2012 Ben-Ari was invited to perform for President Barack Obama.

-In 2013 Ben-Ari was a special guest feature with Arianna Huffingtons THIRD METRIC LIVE and Armin Van Buuren ARMIN ONLY-INTENSE world tour for her special feature on 2013 Trance Tune of The Year “INTENSE”.
-In 2014, Ben-Ari launched “The Gedenk Award for Tolerance” program on behalf of Gedenk and in partnership with “Scholastics Art and Writing”, receiving an unprecedented amount of submissions in its first year and continuing into 2015 campaign with even greater success.
+As a Jewish artist and one of the top Israeli artists live in the US, with strong connections to her roots, Ben-Ari launched In 2014, “The Gedenk Award for Tolerance” program on behalf of Gedenk and in partnership with “Scholastics Art and Writing”.
+The program received an unprecedented amount of submissions in its first year and continuing into 2015 campaign with even greater success.
 Ben-Ari was chosen by top Israeli news media Mako and Ynet as a famous violinist who is one of the top ten most influential Israelis now living in the United States

 In 2015 Ben-Ari received the first-ever “Girl Up Advocate Award” from the United Nations Foundation, the New York “Demmy Award” the “2015 Ellis Island Medal of Honor,” and in 2016 the “IFF Achievement in Music Award.”